 A schematic drawing of the box complex surrounding the PIP joint.

 Lateral view demonstrating the anatomy of supporting structures.
 The volar plate and collateral ligaments form a box around three sides of the joint, while the extensor mechanism (consisting of central and lateral slips) lies along the dorsal aspect of the joint.

 The less commonly dislocated IP joints (i.e., finger distal interphalangeal [DIP] and thumb IP joints) are similar in anatomy to one another.
-They are more broad-based than the PIP and range from 0° in extension to 90° in flexion with no significant lateral or rotary movement.3 The distal phalanx in both joints is firmly attached to the skin, accounting for the high percentage of open dislocations involving these ...
+They are more broad-based than the PIP and range from 0° in extension to 90° in flexion with no significant lateral or rotary movement.3 The distal phalanx in both joints is firmly attached to the skin, accounting for the high percentage of open dislocations ...